Notodden FK

-Notodden Fotballklubb is a Norwegian football club located in Notodden.
+Notodden Fotballklubb is a Norwegian football club located in the town of Notodden in Notodden Municipality.
 The team currently plays in 2. divisjon, the third tier of the Norwegian football league system.

 It was founded in 1999 as a merger between the football departments of SK Snøgg and Heddal IL ahead of the 2000 season.

 After playing in the 2. divisjon for several years, Notodden was finally promoted to 1. divisjon ahead of the 2018 season.
 They were promoted due to winning play-off qualification against Fredrikstad FK from 1. divisjon over two matches (0–0 away and 5–3 home).